10 to 12 years

 They make for great family pets, as they will love to play for hours with children in the yard and enjoy regular walks and swims with their owners.
 While they can be fairly high maintenance, they will relish in daily brushing and regular baths, and this is more of a bonding experience than a hassle.
 If you are looking for a low-energy but playful, sofa-loving family pet, the English Toy Cocker Spaniel may just be the ideal choice.

 - English Toy Cocker Spaniel Puppies — Before You Buy…

-- What Price are English Toy Cocker Spaniel Puppies?
+- What’s the Price of English Toy Cocker Spaniel Puppies?

-- 3 Little-Known Facts About English Toy Cocker Spaniel Puppies
+- 3 Little-Known Facts About English Toy Cocker Spaniels

-- Physical Traits of the English Toy Cocker Spaniel
+- Temperament & Intelligence of the English Toy Cocker Spaniel

-- How Much Exercise Does an English Toy Cocker Spaniel Need?
+- Things to Know When Owning an English Toy Cocker Spaniel